The Black Mill

 1817 map of Forncett showing the Black Mill (Norfolk Record Office)

-By 1813 the mill was owned by a Blomfield, probably James Blomfield (1739-1820) from Tacolneston.
-James also owned what is now known as Maltings Farm in Forncett End, which was probably the home of his son William (1775-1850).
-William and his family lived in Forncett from 1797 to sometime around 1830 when he moved to Necton, near Swaffham and the mill was taken over by his son, James Blomfield jnr. (b.1797).
+Although James Blomfield owned Maltings Farm in Forncett End, it was probably the home of his son William (1775-1850).
+William and his family lived in Forncett from his marriage, in 1796, to sometime around 1830 when he moved to Necton, near Swaffham and the mill was taken over by his son, James Blomfield jnr. (b.1797).
 So, in 1839 the tithe records show that the mill was still owned by William Blomfield but was being run by his son James who was living at Maltings Farm.

 1839 Tithe record for the Black Mill and Maltings Farm - Norfolk Record Office